- Search The Registry

 - My Account

 *On this date in 1781, the city of Los Angeles was founded.
-This episode is part of African American history and heritage.
+This episode is part of Black history and heritage in America.

-Originally established as El Pueblo de la Reina de Los Angeles, the second largest city in America was founded by 44 pobladores (people of color) from (then) New Spain, now called Mexico.
-The heads of the eleven founding families were Antonio Clemente Villavicencio, a Spaniard; Antonio Mesa, a Negro; Jose Fernando Lara, a Spaniard, Jose Vanegas, an Indian; Pablo Rodriquez, and Indian; Manuel Camero, a Mulatto; Jose Antonio Navarro, a Mestizo; Jose Moreno, a Mulatto; Basillio Rosas, an Indian; Alejandro Rosas, an Indian; and Luis Quintero, a Negro.
-The two Spaniards and three Indians had Indian wives; the remaining six had Mulatto wives.
-Despite their varied racial background, they shared a common language, culture and religion since all were Spanish subjects and Catholics.
+Originally established as El Pueblo de la Reina de Los Angeles, the second-largest city in America was founded by 44 pobladores (people of color) from (then) New Spain, now called Mexico.
+The heads of the eleven founding families were Antonio Clemente Villavicencio, a Spaniard; Antonio Mesa, a Negro; Jose Fernando Lara, a Spaniard, Jose Vanegas, an Indigenous; Pablo Rodriquez, an Indigenous, Manuel Camero, a Mulatto; Jose Antonio Navarro, a Mestizo; Jose Moreno, a Mulatto; Basilio Rosas, an Indigenous, Alejandro Rosas, an Indigenous and Luis Quintero, a Negro.
+The two Spaniards and three Indigenous‘ had Indigenous wives; the remaining six had Mulatto wives.
+Despite their varied racial background, they shared a common language, culture, and religion since all were Spanish subjects and Catholics.